 What is the SECURE 2.0 Act?

 The Setting Every Community Up for Retirement Enhancement 2.0 Act of 2022 (SECURE 2.0) was signed into law on Dec.
 29, 2022.
-This bill contains more than 90 provisions designed to strengthen the retirement savings system by extending and expanding savings opportunities and easing administrative requirements.
+This law contains more than 90 provisions designed to strengthen the retirement savings system by extending and expanding savings opportunities and easing administrative requirements.
 The effective dates vary greatly, with some provisions effective immediately and others deferred several years into the future.

 The passage of SECURE 2.0 has several important changes that could benefit your financial strategies, including: